JohnnyB0083/cryptocurrency-moon-helmets/Chapter1/README.md

 #### Running the script

-Simply run the main.py script, if you want to specify images use the -n command line argument to specify how many to mint.
+Simply run the main.py script, if you want to specify images use the -n command line argument to specify how many NFTs to generate.